thruston/Drawing-with-Metapost/README.md

 beginners.
 For introductions, tutorials, and other articles about Metapost, see http://www.tug.org/metapost.html

-Start with "Drawing-with-Metapost.pdf" in the top directory.
+Start with `Drawing-with-Metapost.pdf` in the top directory.

 The `src` directory contains
 - the TeX source for the main document